Best Pantomime Scripts for Large Casts

 Scripts that scale up brilliantly

 Goldilocks and the Three Bears has 13 principal roles (up to 14 or 15 depending on how you cast Psychic Cheryl and Fairy Featherwings), and its setting does all the work for large casts: it's a circus.
 The more performers you have dressed as acrobats, clowns, trapeze artists, and circus acts in the ensemble, the more spectacular the big top feels.
-This is a show where a large ensemble isn't compensating for anything, it's the point of the setting.
+This is a show where a large ensemble isn't compensating for anything; it's the point of the setting.
 A cast of 40 with 30 people in the circus ensemble is precisely what the script is imagining.

-Note that Charlie and Cooper, the identical twin clowns, require a specific staging mechanic: two actors in identical costumes but different coloured wigs.
+Charlie and Cooper, the identical twin clowns, require a specific staging mechanic: two actors in identical costumes but different coloured wigs.
 This is a costume-design consideration rather than a casting problem, but worth factoring in early.

 Rapunzel, Act Two Theatre Company

-Rapunzel has 15 principal roles, a salon scene that structurally needs ensemble for it to make sense, and two sets of royal parents.
-Rascal the Rabbit, Rapunzel's oversized talking pet, is played by a person in a rabbit costume and is a great role for a younger performer (or someone who’d rather stay out of all the chorus numbers!)
-The ensemble in Rapunzel covers townsfolk, salon customers, guards, and ghosts, which means four different costume contexts across the show: useful if you want ensemble members to feel like they're playing multiple distinct things rather than one undifferentiated crowd.
+Rascal the Rabbit, Rapunzel's oversized talking pet, is played by a person in a rabbit costume and can be a great role for a younger performer.
+The ensemble in Rapunzel covers townsfolk, salon customers, guards, and ghosts: four different costume contexts across the show, useful if you want ensemble members to feel like they're playing several distinct things rather than one undifferentiated crowd.

 The ensemble question the scripts can't answer for you

-All five of these scripts work with a large total company.
+All of these panto scripts work with a large total company.
 What they don't tell you is where to draw the line between principal roles and everything else, because that's a decision that depends on your group.

 Some directors with a company of 35 have 15 committed leads and 20 happy ensemble performers.
 Others have 35 people who all want named roles.
 These are genuinely different problems.
 The principal counts above are the number of distinct speaking characters written into the script; they're not a ceiling on how many people feel involved or valued in the production.

 If your situation is more "lots of people who want substantive parts" than "lots of people who want a show to feel full," it's worth looking at our Scripts for Medium Casts too, which sit at 10–13 principals and tend to give more of the cast more to do at the named-character level.
+And if your company is particularly compact, our Small Cast Scripts cover nine principal roles or fewer.

 Request a free Perusal Script for any of the scripts above, no obligation, and we'll get it over to you promptly.